Methodism vs Lutheranism: What’s the Difference?

-Methodism and Lutheranism are two of the largest and most influential Protestant Christian denominations.
-Many of their core beliefs are the same, yet they have important theological differences as well.
+Methodism and Lutheranism are two of the most influential Protestant Christian denominations.
+Many of their core beliefs are the same, yet they also have critical theological differences.

 Methodism is about 200 years younger than Lutheranism.
-Methodism is Arminian and Lutheranism isn’t.
-Regarding the Lord’s Supper, Methodists believe is the real presence of Christ and Lutherans hold to consubstantiation.
+Methodism is Arminian, and Lutheranism isn’t.
+Methodists believe the Lord’s Supper is the real presence of Christ, and Lutherans hold to consubstantiation.
 The traditions agree about the Trinity, the deity of Jesus Christ, and the inspiration of Scripture.

 How do Methodism and Lutheranism’s founders, denominations, and social worldviews compare?
 How do their beliefs about God, Scripture, and spiritual gifts compare?
 Keep reading to learn more.